ryanbranch/PairsToPeers/README.md

 ======
 ###Instructions:

+To play the game, simply run "pairs_to_peers.py" in the main directory of this project.

 An explanation of the actual gameplay is included in the game itself.
 However, there are a few "hidden" features that we'd like to clear up here.

 1. The About Screen